leonardoporro/Detached-PatchTypes/README.md

 More info and examples will be added later.
 Check unit tests for more samples!

+##Note: As in any other proxy tool, properties must be marked as virtual in order to override them with the proper dirty tracking code.

 ### Any help on debugging, or adding new features is very welcome!